 Read more about the EU consultation which took place earlier in 2019.

-The European Parliament and the Council adopted the new Official Controls Regulation No 2017/625 on 15 March 2017.
-The Regulation was published in the Official Journal of the European Union on 7 April 2017 and came into force on the 27 April 2017.
+The European Parliament and the Council adopted the new Official Controls Regulation No 2017/625 (OCR) on 15 March 2017.
+The Regulation was published in the Official Journal of the European Union on 7 April 2017 and came into force on 27 April 2017.

-The new rules replace Regulation (EC) No 882/2004 on official controls and other legislation which currently governs the control and enforcement of rules along the agri-food chain.
+The new rules replaced Regulation (EC) No 882/2004 on official controls and other legislation governing the control and enforcement of rules along the agri-food chain.

-The new rules will gradually become applicable with the main application date being 14 December 2019.
+The majority of the new rules contained within the Official Control Regulation 2017/625 became applicable on 14 December 2019.
 View details of different application dates.

 On 23 May 2019, The European Food Safety Authority (EFSA) launched a public consultation on their draft scientific opinion on the risks for animal and human health related to the presence of quinolizidine alkaloids in food and feed, in particular in lupin and lupin derived products.
 This document presents estimations of human and animal dietary exposure and an assessment of human and animal health risks related to dietary exposure to quinolizidine alkaloids.
 This closed on 5 July 2019 and the outcome of the consultation can be found here.

 - Read a summary report of the latest meeting of the Standing Committee on plants, animals, food and feed – Novel food and Toxicological Safety of the Food Chain.